Table of Contents

 Android Accessibility Suite APK downloads free.

-If you want to take a look at the certain text but can’t hear it because your device is set to silent, then open TalkBack Settings and enable Text-to-Speech.
+If you want to look at the Text but can’t hear it because your device is silent, open TalkBack Settings and enable Text-to-Speech.
 If this is not an option for some reason, your device most likely doesn’t have TTS enabled.

 How do I enable Accessibility in iOS?